nestoralmale24/nestoralmale24/README.md

 ## About me

-- 👨‍💻 Software development student.
+- 👨‍💻 Working as Junior Full Stack Developer .
 - 🌐 Passionate about technology and application development.
-- 🧠 Latest concepts in learning: kotlin and Angular
+- 🧠 Latest concepts in learning: Angular
-- 🔭 Currently studying DAM at CESUR Zaragoza
 - 📚 Learning and constantly improving knowledge and skills.

 ### Languages and Tools: